Barrett’s and Cancer

 Early esophageal cancer is often symptomless and many patients aren’t diagnosed until the disease is at an advanced stage.
 (13) A common symptom is trouble swallowing food and eventually difficulty swallowing liquids.
 Treatment for EA is endoscopic resection for early EA and esophagectomy for advanced EA.

 The cause of EA is currently unclear but obesity and GERD are believed to play a role.
 (13) The disease is somewhat mysterious, as more than 40% of esophageal cancer patients have no history of typical GERD symptoms.
-The five-year survival rate of EA patients is 18%.
+The overall five-year survival rate of EA patients is 18%.
 (13)